jackgallivan/8080-emulator-space-invaders/README.md

 # CS 467 Capstone Project - <br> Build an Emulator and Run Space Invaders

-Goal: Create an Intel 8080 emulator in C/C++ that can disassemble a Space Invaders ROM file and play the game.[^1]
+Goal: Create an Intel 8080 emulator in C/C++ that can disassemble a Space Invaders ROM file and play the game [1].

 # Project Archive - Midpoint